dot-1q/cedge-cli/README.md

 Commands:
-  add-sim              Add a subscriber to Aether's core. assign-device-group  Assign a device to a device group. create-slice         Create a new Slice. create-upf           Create a new UPF. get-site             Get a description of all the sites of an enterprise. setup-sim            Add a new sim card and device associated to it.
+  add-sim              Add a subscriber to Aether's core. create-device-group  Create a new device group. create-ip-pool       Create a new IP pool of addresses for UE's. create-slice         Create a new Slice. create-upf           Create a new UPF. get-site             Get a description of all the sites of an enterprise. setup-ue             Add a new sim card, device and assign it to device...
 ```
 All the commands require you to provide a enterprise and site name, as all API calls require it.
 Ex:
 ```
-python3 mngmt.py ename sname setup-sim newsim newdevice 208930000000000
+python3 mngmt.py ename sname setup-ue newsim 208930000000000 newdevice deviecgroup
 ```

 This is an example of a command which provides optional arguments.
 The help page for this specific command is in the Help section below.